Understanding the Different Types of Logical Reasoning Methods and Argumentation

 As you can see, there is more than one way to illustrate the deductive and inductive arguments, and this is true for abduction as well.
 Further, we can see that we can use different types of argument forms (like our if…then reasoning nested inside our arguments) and logical connecters (like it’s and it’s not) when practicing the basic reasoning types.

-This gives us a hint at the truth, which is that regardless of the specific form of reasoning we are using, it is always going to be deductive or inductive at its core (or it’ll be a mix, like abduction is).
+This gives us a hint at the truth, which is that regardless of the specific form of reasoning we are using, it is always going to be deductive or inductive at its core (or it’ll be a mix of sorts, like abduction arguably is).

-The main difference between deduction and induction then is: induction compares from the bottom up, reasoning by consistency by comparing specific facts/observations/measurements, either on their own or formulated into a probable rule about a class of things, and deduction reasons from the top-down, starting with a universally certain rule or specific fact and then comparing other universally certain rules or specific facts/observations/measurements to arrive at necessarily certain truths.
-Then abduction, like some other reasoning types, does a mix of these things.
+The main difference between deduction and induction then is: induction generally compares from the bottom up, reasoning by consistency by comparing specific facts/observations/measurements, either on their own or formulated into a probable rule about a class of things, and deduction generally reasons from the top-down, starting with a universally certain rule or specific fact and then comparing other universally certain rules or specific facts/observations/measurements to arrive at necessarily certain truths.
+Then abduction, like some other reasoning types, does a mix of these things in an effort to form a hypothesis.

 On the inductive nature of human experience: How does one come about a universal rule?
 Through inductive evidence of course.
 Over time we find that all men are mortal by noticing that each man is mortal without fail, so we can therefore state “all men are mortal” as a universal rule.
 How does one come about a probable rule?
 Through inductive evidence of course.
 Over time we find that F=ma works without fail when put to the test, and that inductive evidence (the specific results of each test) formulate a general rule.
 So then, the main difference is in certainty (although if we pick everything apart we can see uncertainty underlying everything).
 Thus, all reasoning is based on inductive evidence on some level, but deduction helps us to understand what is logically certain given what we know (even if at some level “all we know is that we know nothing for certain.”
 Then, from there, all the argument types simply speak to the different ways we can work with these concepts.